[HISTORY: Adopted by the Mayor and Council of the Borough of Bradley Beach as indicated in article histories. Amendments noted where applicable.]

 Ball playing.
 During bathing hours no person shall engage in any activity in which there is the throwing, tossing, or pitching of any article, such as a ball, frisbee or the like, on the beach or in the adjacent waters.
 Any activity which requires running on the beach during bathing hours is also prohibited.
 Volleyball playing is permitted in areas so designated by the Borough.

 Animals.
-Except as specifically set forth herein, no person owning, keeping or harboring any animal shall permit it to be on the boardwalk, the promenade, the walkway, or any public land located east of the easterly most curb on Ocean Avenue.
-However, from September 16 to April 30, it shall be lawful to allow dogs and other domestic animals to be on the public beach area in the Borough.
+Except as specifically set forth herein, no person owning, keeping or harboring any animal shall permit it to be on the boardwalk, the promenade, the walkway, or any public land located east of the sidewalk area on Ocean Avenue.
+However, from October 1 to May 15, it shall be lawful to allow dogs and other domestic animals to be on the public beach area in the Borough.
 During this period, the dogs or other domestic animals may be unleashed at the beach but must be accompanied by the owner or the owner’s representative.
 Any such animals must be taken directly onto the public beach area.
 During the applicable time period, soley for the purpose of gaining access to the public beach area, it shall be lawful for said animals to cross over the boardwalk, promenade, walkway, and public area.
 The prohibitions contained in this subsection shall not apply to Seeing Eye dogs, guide dogs, or other guide animals.

 Motor vehicles and bicycles.
 No person or persons shall ride bicycles, skates, roller blades, skateboards, scooters, motorcycles, mopeds or any other motor vehicles of any type on the promenade, or any of the public land located east of Ocean Avenue unless in an official capacity of the municipality; however, bicycles may be ridden on the promenade or public land between the hours of 12:00 midnight and 10:00 a.m. from May 15 through September 15.
 From September 16 through May 14, only bicycles may be ridden on the promenade at any time.
 This subsection does not apply to any carts used to assist the handicapped.